ran-isenberg/aws-lambda-handler-cookbook/docs/cdk.md

 ### **Infrastructure CDK & Security Tests**

-Under tests there is an `infrastructure` folder for CDK & security infrastructure tests.
+Under tests there is an `infrastructure` folder for CDK infrastructure tests.

 The first test, 'test_cdk' uses CDK's testing framework which asserts that required resources exists so the application will not break anything upon deployment.

-The second test, 'test_cdk_nag' checks your cloudformation output for security best practices.
+The security tests are based on 'cdk_nag'.
+It checks your cloudformation output for security best practices.
+It can be found in the 'service_stack.py' as part of the stack definition.
+It will fail the deployment when there is a security issue.

 For more information click [here](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/check-aws-cdk-applications-or-cloudformation-templates-for-best-practices-by-using-cdk-nag-rule-packs.html){:target="_blank" rel="noopener"}.